 If we accept that grit’s place in the psychological hall of fame is in doubt, what might take its place?
 A combination of unfocus and grit will optimize productivity.
 On its own, perseverance is a useful attribute.
 But in the same way that endurance athletes need to pace themselves for peak performance, perseverance for success must have “off” periods interspersed throughout.

 There’s ample anecdotal evidence that dabbling, detouring and taking downtime are the missing ingredients for success.
 Were it not for their dabbling in the mathematics of Poincaré, Einstein and Picasso might not have made their biggest contributions.
 The theory of relativity might have gone undiscovered and the cubist movement in art uninspired.

 If Steve Jobs had not had his detour into a calligraphy class, the typography of the Macintosh computer never would have been born.
 And many innovations from Microsoft never would have seen the light of day had Bill Gates not made “think weeks” a biannual habit for downtime.
 Dabbling, detouring and taking downtime are all unfocus strategies.

 When I made downtime a habit, I was able to see that brain science did not have to stay in the minds of academics; I could translate complex findings for leaders and people in the general public.
-I made this leap when many well-intentioned advisers told me that there would be no corporate appetite for brain science in learning (as opposed to the now predicted 25 percent adoption by organizations).
+I made this leap when many well-intentioned advisers told me that there would be no corporate appetite for brain science in learning (though the popularity of “organizational neuroscience” seems to be increasing).